mnymkr/CS211-final-web-server/README.md

-# CS211 Final Web Server Benchmarking
+# Thread-based and Event-based Server Comparison

 This repository benchmarks the thread-based and event-based server for both non-IO and IO-bound tasks.